 Patten ‘gave up the day job’ at 18 and for a while lived rough in Paris, paying his way by writing poems in coloured chalk on the pavements beside the city’s pavement artists.

 His first solo collection was Little Johnny's Confessions, 1967, published when he was twenty-one years old.
 Since then he has published numerous collections, including Vanishing Trick and Armada, which includes some of his most striking poems, focusing on the death of his mother and his memories of childhood.
 Penguin publish his Selected Poems and Harper Perennial one of his most important books, The Collected Love Poems.

 Patten is also well-known for his best-selling poetry collections for children, most famously Gargling with Jelly(1985) and Thawing Frozen Frogsdescribed as a vigorous torrent of verbal invention by Books For Keeps http://booksforkeeps.co.uk

 His collection for children and adults, The Blue and Green Ark: An Alphabet for Planet Earth, won a Cholmondeley Award in 2002.
-He has also written a novel for children, Mr Moon's Last Case (1975), which won an award from the Mystery Writers of America Guild.
-Brian Patten also edits poetry anthologies, most notably The Puffin Book of Modern Children's Verse (2006) His latest book for children is The Big Snuggle-up with illustrations by Nicola Bayley (Andersen Press, 2011) His life story as one of the three Liverpool poets is told by Phil Bowen in A Gallery To Play To: The Story of The Mersey Poets (Liverpool University Press, 2008) and a critical study of his work, Brian Patten, was published by Northcote House in 1997 (Writers and Their Work series.)
+Cholmondeley Awards for Poets - The Society of Authors He has also written a novel for children, Mr Moon's Last Case (1975), which won an award from the Mystery Writers of America Guild.
+Brian Patten also edits poetry anthologies, most notably (2006) The Puffin Book of Modern Children's Verse.
+Other books for children include The Big Snuggle-up with illustrations by Nicola Bayley (Andersen Press, 2011) and Monster Slayer, a simplified version of Beowulf, with illustrations by Chris Riddell,) www.barringtonstoke.co.uk